 Because we are incorporated under Israeli law, the rights and responsibilities of our shareholders are governed by our articles of association and Israeli law.
 These rights and responsibilities differ in some material respects from the rights and responsibilities of shareholders of U.S. corporations.
 In particular, a shareholder of an Israeli company has a duty to act in good faith and in a customary manner in exercising its rights and performing its obligations towards the company and other shareholders and to refrain from abusing its power in the company, including, among other things, in voting at the general meeting of shareholders on certain matters, such as an amendment to the company's articles of association, an increase of the company's authorized share capital, a merger of the company, and approval of related party transactions that require shareholder approval.
 A shareholder also has a general duty to refrain from discriminating against other shareholders.
 In addition, a controlling shareholder or a shareholder who knows that it possesses the power to determine the outcome of a shareholder vote or to appoint or prevent the appointment of an officer of the company has a duty of fairness towards the company.
 However, Israeli law does not define the substance of this duty of fairness.
 There is limited case law available to assist us in understanding the nature of this duty or the implications of these provisions.
-These provisions may be interpreted to impose additional obligations and liabilities on our shareholders that are not typically imposed on shareholders of U.S. corporations.
-See "Item 6.C.
-Board Practices-Approval of Related Party Transactions under Israeli Law-Shareholders' Duties."
+These provisions may be interpreted to impose additional obligations and liabilities on our shareholders' Duties."